 Tao Zhang, Assistant Professor; Ph.D., Louisiana State University.
 Psychological aspects of sports and exercise.

-The educational research field is ever-changing because of federal and state mandates regarding effective practices.
-In the Department of Educational Psychology at the University of North Texas, we offer challenging course work that examines research design, human development, measurement, family studies, policy, evaluation and statistics, gifted and talented individuals, and sports and exercise psychology.
+The Department of Educational Psychology offers challenging course work that examines research design, human development, measurement, family studies, policy, evaluation and statistics, gifted and talented individuals, sport pedagogy and sports and exercise psychology.
+You can focus your studies on research, measurement and statistics; human development and family studies; gifted and talented; sport pedagogy or psychosocial aspects of sport and exercise.

-Our faculty members actively obtain grants, write books and publish scholarly, peer-reviewed journal articles.
-They have been recognized by or serve as officers and leaders for many national, international and regional academic professional organizations including the:
+Our faculty members obtain grants, write books and publish scholarly, peer-reviewed journal articles.
+They’ve been recognized by or serve as officers and leaders for many national, international and regional academic professional organizations including the:

 We provide you opportunities to present research at national and regional conferences, publish journal articles, apply for grants and participate in professional activities with faculty mentors.
 You can also collaborate with scholars in the department’s other graduate programs such as the special education program.